 The materials are designed so that they can be used with peer facilitation.
-In the T-TEL model, the tutor professional development programme is facilitated by professional development coordinators (PDCs).
+For tutors, the tutor professional development programme is facilitated by professional development coordinators (PDCs).
 In addition to the PD Guide for Tutors, a Handbook for Professional Development Coordinators is available.
+For student teachers, the programme can be facilitated by a tutor, while for teachers, the programme can be peer facilitated as well.

 Theme number Theme

 1 Creative Approaches

 2 Questioning

 3 Talk for Learning

 4 Group work

 5 Teaching and Learning Materials

 6 Leadership for Learning

 7 Assessment for Learning

 8 Gender and inclusion

 9 Project work and investigation

 10 Teaching reading, writing, and numeracy across the curriculum

 11 Using digital and mobile technology for effective teaching and learning

-12 The tutor as a researcher
+12 The teacher as a researcher